how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 - How many times should you jump for vertical jump training?

-- How many times a week should you train
+- How many times a week should you train for vertical jump?

-- How much weight should I use?
+- How much weight should I use for vertical jump training?

 - The best workout program to increase your vertical jump

-We train the way we play.
+We have to train to prepare for the way we play.

 “When you’re jumping in a volleyball match, you’re not actually max jumping,” Better at Beach founder Mark Burik said.
 “The majority of your jumps are not your max jumps.
 They’re somewhere between 70 and 90 percent of your max.
 We take that information and bring it into our training as well.